ravenc/getting-and-cleaning-data-course-project/CodeBook.md

 #### Naming convention
 * The following naming convention was followed:
-1. The variable names are descriptive, full words, not abbreviations (as per week 4 lecture, also CTAs' reccommendations in the class discussion forum: https://class.coursera.org/getdata-008/forum/thread?thread_id=131);
+1. The variable names are descriptive, full words, not abbreviations (as per week 4 lecture, also CTAs' recommendations in the class discussion forum: https://class.coursera.org/getdata-008/forum/thread?thread_id=131);
-1. CamelCase (my prefered way for easier readability);
+1. CamelCase (my preferred way for easier readability);
 1. `BodyBody` was changed to `Body`;
 1. No white spaces, underscores, parenthesis or hyphens.